Kerbalism/Kerbalism/docs/modders/modules.rst

 * TemperatureMin, TemperatureMax: min./max.
 Temperature in Kelvin
 * AltitudeMin, AltitudeMax: min./max.
 Altitude in Meters
 * RadiationMin, RadiationMax: min./max. radiation in rad/h
 * Microgravity: not on a surface, not in atmosphere.
-Thrust provided by Engines is OK tho.
 * Body: body on which the experiment can run.
 More than one name can be given (separate with semicolon), to exclude a body prefix it with ! (f.i. `Body:Eve;Duna;!Kerbin`)
 * Shadow: vessel must not be exposed to sunlight
 * Sunlight: vessel must be in the presence of a supreme being that radiates warmth and light upon it